otto-de/jlineup/docs/CONFIGURATION.md

 ## Reference

 What are all those options about?
-Look here for details:
+Here are all the details.

 ---